SemanticAccessAndRetrieval/Elas4RDF-index/README.md

 Performs **keyword** search over **RDF** data, with classic IR techniques, upon triple-based documents using **Elasticsearch** (ES).

 Models two different indexing perspectives in both of which each ES doc represents a triple.
-Models two different indexing perspectives in both of which each ES doc represents a triple.

 1. *baseline* : only  makes use  of  the  information  that  exists  in  the  triple’s  three  components  (subject, predicate, object).
 In case the value of one of the components is a URI, the URI is tokenized into keywords.